Use Omni to discover books available through the library, whether they're ebooks or physical.

 Women and literature

-The majority of our e-books are included in the Library Catalogue and can be found with any search.
+The majority of our e-books are included in Omni and can be found with any search.
 The record includes a link to the e-book.

 The following resources contain collections of e-books.
 Most offer the option to create an account for yourself and save books, as well as adding notations and highlighting.